-^{} Amounts shown are gross collections of 4.75% sales and use tax (including collections of penalties and interest) processed by the Department of Revenue for months February 2020 through January 2021.
-Data reflect sales (including purchases for use) primarily in the months January 2020 through December 2020, but may include sales in prior periods.
-North Carolina has state sales tax of 4.75%, and allows local governments to collect a local option sales tax of up to 2.75%.
+Amounts shown are gross collections of sales and use tax (including collections of penalties and interest) processed by the Department of Revenue for the months of July through June.
+Data reflect sales (including purchases for use) primarily for the months of June through May, but may include sales for prior periods.